alpinejs/alpine/packages/docs/src/en/essentials/lifecycle.md

 The two main behavioral differences with this approach are:

 1. The provided code will be run right away AND when data changes (`$watch` is "lazy" -- won't run until the first data change)
 2. No knowledge of the previous value.
-(The callback provided to `$watch` recieves both the new value AND the old one)
+(The callback provided to `$watch` receives both the new value AND the old one)

 [→ Read more about x-effect](/directives/effect)